maxisan137/Smart-Bone-Reconnect-blender-Addon/README.md

 ## How to use
 - Once installed, the option will appear under the **Armature menu** in 3D View when in Armature Edit mode
-- Simply select all the bones you want to fix in Edit mode and click **Armature > Smart Bone Disssolve**
+- Simply select all the bones you want to fix in Edit mode and click **Armature > Smart Bone Reconnect**

 ![Alt text](/example-images/image-02.png)